 To make this tequila mojito recipe, you’ll need a cocktail muddler.
-It’s a great thing to have around anyway, to make a brandy old fashioned, so if you don’t have one, do pick one up.
+It’s a great thing to have around anyway, to make brandy old fashioneds and basil cocktails, so if you don’t have one, do pick one up.

 In a double old fashioned glass, use the muddler to lightly crush the mint (also beautiful in my Valentine’s dessert shooters) into the lime juice.
 You’re looking to release the essential oils from the mint to add flavor to this easy tequila cocktail recipe, but not completely crush the mint into oblivion.

 Add the tequila to the glass and stir everything together.
 The mint leaves should lift up from the bottom of glass and swirl around.